Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 ![step-8.2](https://github.com/Santhosh-KS/ImageStorage/blob/master/ProjectReport/13.JPG?raw=true)

+#### Final thoughts:

 Spookfish is still in development stage and has its own share of bug/s and UI needs lot of polishing work.
 Despite of all that, it is shaping up in the right direction.
-There is definately scope for improve the performance.
-With right amount of nurturing, I belive, it can evolve as a wonderful tool for the Computer Vision and AI community.
+There is definately scope for improvement in many aspects, like the performance part and storing the image face_chips etc. With right amount of nurturing, I belive, it can evolve as a wonderful tool for the Computer Vision and AI community.

 #### References:

-Of course I'm really greatful to Satya and LearnOpencv team for making this course.
+Of course I'm really greatful to Satya, Vikas and [LearnOpencv](https://www.learnopencv.com/) team for making this course.
 Help me get myself upgraded, with the current technologies.

 Along with the main course, this Project wouldnot have been possible, without the help of the following resource along with the content provided in the course.